Ivo Grbić (artist): Biography

 He was awarded the second prize at the competition for the Dubrovnik Summer Festival poster in 1954, the awards for the Dubrovnik Tourist Association plaque, the Dubrovnik Tourist Association's 1987 acknowledgments, and the 2002 Lifetime Achievement Award.

 He mainly dealt with music, old Dubrovnik, folklore, sea and portraits (more than a thousand portraits of artists from Dubrovnik Summer Festival).

-In the Serbian-Montenegrin attack on Dubrovnik on 6 December 1991, the building in which he lived and worked burnt down, along with a small gallery on the ground floor and complete inventory: all paintings, drawings and graphics, ceramics, ethnographic and antique collections, libraries, written documentation, and many more valuable and beloved items.
+In the Serbian-Montenegrin attack on Dubrovnik on 6 December 1991, the building in which he lived and worked was burned down, along with a small gallery on the ground floor and complete inventory: all paintings, drawings and graphics, ceramics, ethnographic and antique collections, libraries, written documentation, and many more valuable and beloved items.
 Later, on the outer walls of the building, he placed more exhibitions of his works and documents on the suffering of Dubrovnik in 2001.

-He published the Book of Memories in 2011.
+In 2011, he published the Book of Memories.

 He died on 19 July 2020, aged 89.
 At the time, Dubrovnik mayor Mato Franković stated: “Mister Ivo Grbić was not only the soul of the City, he was also the seal of the Dubrovnik Summer Festival.”